CHAPTER ONE

 Who was he kidding?
 She had the same twinkle no matter which child or grandchild she happened to be speaking about.

 His mom and dad always referred to Violetta as their happy surprise, since she came much later than their other children.
 Eddie was twenty and already in the Marine Corps when she was born.
-And there was thirteen years between Violetta and their next older sister, Fernanda.
+And there were thirteen years between Violetta and their next-oldest sister, Fernanda.

 When she was a baby, all of his sisters treated her like their own personal baby doll.
 Eddie doted on her, too.
 To say she was spoiled would be an understatement, and still, she was such a sweet kid with a huge heart.
 But she was no pushover, either.